Me-Paritosh/Profile/README.md

 # Greetings, fellow humans 🖖

-You have stumbled upon the GitHub profile of Paritosh Sahu, a curious and adventurous developer who likes to build and explore new things.
+You have stumbled upon the GitHub profile of Paritosh Sahu, a curious and adventurous developer who likes to build and explore new things participating in many Hackathons and participated in stage events.

 ## 🔭 I’m currently working on ...